arnabdeo/Anomaly-Detection-Dealing-With-Imbalanced-Dataset/README.md

 * Determine the Classifiers we are going to use and decide which one has a higher accuracy.
 * Comparing undersampling and oversampling which is to be preferred.

+Random Undersampling is covered, one can calculate the accuracy after removing the outliers after oversampling and compare the models.
-The main objective is to find handle the imbalance dataset and choose the right machine learning algorithm.
+The main objective is to find handle the imbalance dataset.